Tuywarrior/OOPS/README.md

   Encapsulation,

 What is an object?
-A real world entity that has state and behavior is called an object.Object can be considered as an intance of a class.Its a runtime entity and is created at runtime.
+A real world entity that has state and behavior is called an object.Object can be considered as an intance of a class.Its a runtime entity and is created at runime.